APWG/ecx/README.md

 <li><a href="https://github.com/APWG/ecx/#">Find an IP pulled out of /phish in the /mal_ip endpoint (* must have access into both modules)</a></li>
 </ul>
 <br>
+<h4>eCX API Documentation</h4>
+The eCX API documentation is built in OpenAPI/Swagger format

 <br>
 <h2>Questions or Concerns?</h2>
 Please <a href="mailto:support@ecrimex.net">contact us</a>.